Skip to main content

 We're in Berlin.
 We chose to build EU-native because:

 1. Regulation is a feature, not a bug.
-PSD2, GDPR, and AML/KYC requirements force you to build trust infrastructure from day one.
+PSD2, GDPR, AML/KYC, and the upcoming PSD3/PSR (provisional political agreement November 27, 2025; PSR application around Q1 2028) force you to build trust infrastructure from day one.
 That's exactly what agentic payments need.

 2. The card issuing ecosystem is ready.
 EU-regulated card issuing partners give us virtual Visa cards with tokenized credentials and full compliance out of the box.
 We don't need to become a bank.

 3. The market is underserved.
-Every US startup in this space is building for US-first.
-European companies deploying AI agents have no native option.
+Most US startups in this space build US-first.
+European companies deploying AI agents have no native option that's actually compliant with where the regulation is headed.

 Where we are now